MichaelWang1028/Practical-Programming-in-C/README.md

 The purpose of this README is to track how well (or badly) I am doing this course, and I would also like to provide some advice for the ones who are interested in taking this course too.
 Therefore, for every lecture, I will include a brief summary, while for every project or problem set I will describe the difficulties and insights I got.

+## Problem Set 1 & 2
+They were done on paper.

 ## Problem Set 3
 ### Control flow.
 Functions.
 Variable scope.
 Static and global variables.
 I/O: printf and scanf.
 File I/O. Character arrays.
 Error handling.
 Labels and goto.
 Problem 3.2 is not documented because it is not a coding problem, so it was answered on paper.